 Module 2: Early Win Identification

-- Identify potential quick wins that will align with your expectations as a CIO, have high visibility, and gain the trust of your key stakeholders in your ability to deliver.
+- Identify potential quick wins that will align with your expectations as a CIO, have high visibility, and help you gain your key stakeholders's trust in your ability to deliver.

 Key Benefits Achieved